alandoherty95/Milestone-Project-2/README.md

 Imagery is vital for grabbing the attention and interest of the user.
 The large, background cover image was chosen to catch the user's attention.
 It also symbolises the dramatic local history of this renowned city.
-I found Pixabay to be an incredibly useful resource for images.
+I found Pixabay and Pexels to be a great resource for images.
 I was able to find stunning, high-resolution images for use on this project.
+I also used photos from Google Images and local websites.